Osoroobare/Osoroobare/README.md

 * 🌍  I'm based in Kisii and Narok, Kenya
 * ✉️  You can contact me at [brianosoro40@gmail.com](mailto:brianosoro40@gmail.com)
-* 🤝  I'm open to collaborating on Open source and interesting projects that will refine my skillsets as well as internships to further my experience.
+* 🤝  I'm open to collaborations on projects that will refine my skillsets as well as internships to further my experience.

 ---